ledm/bgc-val-public/README.md

 Please note that cartopy can be difficult to install, with many requirements: such as geos, geos-python, geos-devel, proj4, cython etc… (http://scitools.org.uk/cartopy/)

 # Installation

-Once the previously mentionned packages have been installed, make a local copy of the trunk of this package with something like:
+Once the required packages have been installed, make a local clone of the trunk of this package with the command:
 ```bash
 git clone git@gitlab.ecosystem-modelling.pml.ac.uk:ledm/bgc-val-public.git
 ```